Calathea lancifolia (Goeppertia insignis) Indoor Care, Propagation and Common Problems

 Repotting

-Use a pot one size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
+Use a pot one size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot and loss of the plant.
+Check out these planters with drainage hole on Amazon.

+Before repotting, water the plant thoroughly at least 1 day before to hasten establishment as a well hydrated plant suffers less repotting shock.
 If the plant is large and has outgrown its current pot, divide it into several sections and use the splits to propagate new plants.
+Repotting may cause the leaves to droop but the plant will eventually recover once it takes root; in about 3-4 weeks.

 Pruning

 Pruning Rattlesnake Calathea is easy.
 Remove dead and yellow foliage to maintain the plant neat and minimize pests and diseases infestation.
-Cut the leaves with a sharp knife or scissors at the base, where the leaf meets the stalk.
+Cut the leaves with a sharp knife or pruning scissors at the base, where the leaf meets the stalk.

 Propagation